malhar2805/malhar2805/README.md

 ### Hey there 👋

-My Name is Malhar Shah and I am a freshman studying Computer Science at the University of Waterloo.
+My Name is Malhar Shah and I am a sophmore studying Computer Science at the University of Waterloo.
 I love everything about food and chess!

 I am currently an ambitious coder and have been coding for about ~2 years now.
 I am comfortable working in Python, C, and Javascript, specializing in the MERN stack.